JadeAnt/Deep-Learning-Mini-Project/README.md

 # Deep-Learning-Mini-Project
-Mini project making a modified ResNet
+##Mini project making a modified ResNet
+##Created by Team Get a JOB

+Achieved an accuracy of 84.8% on the custom test dataset

+Notebook contains code with all cells ran.